rustic-rs/rustic_core/README.md

   by default*.
 - **clap** - Enables a dependency on the `clap` crate and enables parsing from the commandline. *This feature is disabled by default*.
+- **tls-native** - Builds with native TLS support (i.e. link against system TLS library).
+This feature should be treated as mutually exclusive with `tls-rustls`. *This features is disabled by default*.
+- **tls-rustls** - Builds with Rustls support (i.e. with bundled TLS library).
+  This feature should be treated as mutually exclusive with `tls-native`. *This feature is enabled by default*.

 ## Examples